havenwood/xpool/README.md

 the pool.
 The message queue that each subprocess has is also what ensures work can be queued when the pool becomes dry (all subprocesses are busy).

-Incase a unit of work raises an exception that it does not handle xpool will rescue the exception and mark the process as 'failed'.
-A failed process can be restarted, and it is also possible to access the backtrace of a failed process through `XPool` and `XPool::Process` objects.
-The exception is also re-raised so that you can see a process has failed from the output ruby prints when an exception is left unhandled.
+A unit of work may fail whenever an exception is left unhandled.
+When this happens xpool rescues the exception, marks the process as "failed", and re-raises the exception so that the failure can be seen.
+Finally, the process running the unit of work exits, and pool is down one process.
+A failed process can be restarted and interacted with, though, so it is possible to recover.

 __POOL SIZE__